-Along with hygiene and recovering your aching joints and muscles, you need to recharge your body with the right foods.
+Along with hygiene and relaxation, you need to recharge your body with the right foods.
 The good news is that CBD can be easily incorporated into just about any food or dish you could be craving.
 Some general tips for making food with CBD:

 1. Be Aware of Temperature